NSLS-II-BMM/BeamlineManual/docs/before.rst

    This is a caution box.

-Failure to do the tasks in caution boxes will result in delay or cancellation of your experiment.
+Failure to do the tasks on this page will result in delay or cancellation of your experiment.

 :TL;DR: *pay attention to the caution boxes.*